Lipschitz decompositions of domains with bilaterally flat boundaries: The proofs of Theorems and

-We will also need to construct Lipschitz graph domains around non-flat $q\in\sN_0$.
+Therefore, $Q_{k+1} \simeq_{A_1} g(W)$.
+By the definition of $T_p$, we then have $Q_{k+1}\in S_p$ so that $x_{Q_{k+1}}\in Y_{k+1}^p$ and $f_{k+1}(x)\in V_{k+1}^8$ as in Lemma \ref{l:g-prop} \ref{i:nearby-net}. \end{claimproof}\ \end{proof} We will also need to construct Lipschitz graph domains around non-flat $q\in\sN_0$.
 Because $\partial\Omega$ admits a graph coronization, there are a controlled number of such $q$ so that we can cover the regions around them by ``trivial'' domains without adding too much total boundary.

 \begin{definition}[Trivial domains around non-flat $q$] Fix once and for all an auxiliary Whitney decomposition $\widetilde{\scW}$ of $\Omega$.
 For any $q\in\sN_0$, there exists a Whitney cube $W_q\in\widetilde{\scW}$ such that $q\in W_q$ and